fowler-lab/amygda/README.md

 	BDQ,AMI,EMB,INH,LEV,MXF,DLM,LZD,CFZ,RIF,RFB,PAS
 	BDQ,EMB,EMB,INH,LEV,MXF,DLM,LZD,CFZ,RIF,POS,POS

 Adding a new plate design is simply a matter of creating new files specifying the drug, concentration and dilution of each well.
 Note that changing the *number* of wells at present also involves specifying the well_dimensions when creating a PlateMeasurement object.
 Currently this defaults to (8,12) i.e. a 96-well plate in landscape orientation.
+As an example, the configuration files for the UKMYC6 plate, which is the successor to the UKMYC5 plate, are included although all the provided examples are of UKMYC5 plates.